Masters in Construction Management (MS & MBA Degrees) in Milwaukee

-Graduate students with a keen interest in business, technology, finance and architecture might be interested in enrolling in a Masters in Construction Management Degree Program.
 Today’s managers are skilled in avoiding costly delays, maximizing a construction budget, controlling a project’s scope, and even understanding legal principles.
 Construction Management Masters Programs might help students acquire this knowledge and expertise so they may be prepared to pursue careers as leaders in the construction industry.
-If you have an undergraduate degree in operations management or a related field, consider taking your education to the next level.

 It is becoming more and more important for construction managers to have a bachelor’s degree in construction science, construction management, architecture, or engineering.
 As construction processes become more complex, employers are placing greater importance on specialized education[i].
-The Bureau of Labor Statistics predicts that employment of construction managers will grow 16% from 2012 to 2022[ii]; earning a Construction Management masters Degree may just be the edge that sets you apart from the competition in this field.
+The Bureau of Labor Statistics predicts that employment of construction managers will grow 16% from 2012 to 2022[ii]; earning a Construction Management Masters Degree may just be the edge that sets you apart from the competition in this field.

 The seven types of construction include agricultural, residential, commercial, institutional, industrial, heavy civil, and environmental[iii].

 Perform a location search to determine where these programs are available; use the city, state, or country tabs to generate listings.
 Then, filter by program format.
-If you are currently working in construction and want to update your knowledge and skills to potentially jumpstart a career, you might want to look into earning an Online Construction Management Masters Degree, or consider the hybrid format of learning which incorporates some campus courses.
+If you are currently working in construction and want to update your knowledge and skills to potentially jumpstart a career, you might want to look into earning an Online Construction Management Masters Degree, or consider the hybrid format of learning which incorporates some online learning with campus courses.
 Otherwise, browse by Campus format to find accredited Construction Management Schools.

-There are both general and specialized programs to look through.
+There are general and specialized programs to look through for Construction Management.
 For instance, you might pursue a Construction Management M.S., a Facilities Management M.S. or a Manufacturing Technology and Construction Management M.S.
 If your interests lie more with Engineering, you might find either Construction Engineering, Architectural Engineering or Foundation and Construction Engineering Masters Degree program may match your career goals.

 Generally, Masters in Construction Management Graduate Programs are designed to provide advanced study in the technological and managerial needs of the current global marketplace.
 Construction Managers need to have a strong knowledge of building and construction, English language communication, administration and management, engineering and technology, and design[iv].
 Some of the courses that students might learn in Masters in Construction Management programs might include[i]: